-- 1. Ideally, an advance directive should be developed by the: - a. family, if the patient is in critical condition. - b. patient as part of the hospital admission process. - c. patient before hospitalization. - d. patient's healthcare surrogate.
+- 1. Ideally, an advance directive should be developed by the - a. family if the patient is in critical condition. - b. patient as part of the hospital admission process. - c. patient before hospitalization. - d. patient's health care surrogate.

 Advance directives should be made and signed while a person is in good health and in a state of mind to make decisions about what should happen if he or she becomes incapacitated (e.g., during a critical illness).
 Families help to make decisions based on written advance directives, but families are not responsible for developing them for the patient.
 Developing advance directives during the admission process is not feasible, and the patient may not be capable of making an advance directive.
-The surrogate or proxy is one who has been already designated by a person to make healthcare decisions based on written advance directives.
+The surrogate or proxy is one who has been already designated by a person to make health care decisions based on written advance directives.

-DIF: Cognitive Level: Application REF: p.
-33 | Table 3-2

-OBJ: Discuss ethical principles and legal concepts related to critical care nursing.

-TOP: Nursing Process Step: N/A MSC: NCLEX: Safe and Effective Care Environment

-- 2. A critically ill patient has a living will in his chart.
-His condition has deteriorated.
-His wife says she wants "everything done," regardless of the patient's wishes.
-Which ethical principle is the wife violating?

-- a.
-Autonomy

-- b.
-Beneficence

-- c.
-Justice
+- DIF: Cognitive Level: Remember/Knowledge REF: p.
+36 - OBJ: Discuss ethical principles and legal concepts related to critical care nursing. - TOP: Integrated Process: Communication and Documentation - MSC: NCLEX Client Needs Category: Safe and Effective Care Environment - 2.
+A critically ill patient has a living will in the chart.
+The patient's condition has deteriorated, but the spouse wants "everything done," regardless of the patient's wishes.
+Which ethical principle is the spouse violating? - a.
+Autonomy - b.
+Beneficence - c.
+Justice - d.

-- d.
 Nonmaleficence